-Yarn/Wire is a New York-based percussion and piano quartet (Ian Antonio and Russell Greenberg, percussion / Laura Barger and Ning Yu, pianos).
-Noted for their “spellbinding virtuosity” and “restlessly curious” programming (Time Out New York), the ensemble is admired for the energy and precision it brings to performances of today’s most adventurous music.
+Yarn/Wire is a Queens-based percussion and piano quartet (Ian Antonio and Russell Greenberg, percussion / Laura Barger and Ning Yu, pianos).
+Noted for its “spellbinding virtuosity” (TimeOut New York) and “mesmerizing” performances (The New York Times) the ensemble is admired for the energy and precision it brings to performances of today’s most adventurous music.

 Founded in 2005, Yarn/Wire is dedicated to expanding the repertoire written for its instrumentation, through commissions and collaborative initiatives that aim to build a new and lasting body of work.
 Influenced by its members’ experiences with classical music, avant-garde theatre, and rock music, the ensemble champions a varied and probing repertoire.

-Yarn/Wire appears nationally at prominent festivals and venues including New York’s Miller Theatre, River-to-River Festival, La MaMa Theatre, and the Festival of New American Music.
-Their new and ongoing series, Yarn/Wire|Currents, serves as an incubator for new experimental music at ISSUE Project Room in Brooklyn, NY.
+Yarn/Wire appears internationally at prominent festivals and venues including the Lincoln Center Festival, BAM, New York’s Miller Theatre, River-to-River Festival, La MaMa Theatre, Festival of New American Music, London’s Barbican Centre, the Edinburgh International Festival, Shanghai Symphony Orchestra Hall, and Hong Kong New Music Ensemble’s Modern Academy.
+Their ongoing series, Yarn/Wire/Currents, serves as an incubator for new experimental music at ISSUE Project Room in Brooklyn.

-In addition to performance and recording projects, Yarn/Wire works to promote new music in the United States through educational residencies and other outreach activities.
+Yarn/Wire works to promote new music in the United States through educational residencies and other outreach activities.